AshwinSundar/ashwinsundar/blog/cheap-scorecard.md

 December 2023

-I recently came across [The "Cheap" Web](https://potato.cheap/), a self-described "solarpunk philosophy of web design.
+I recently came across [The "Cheap" Web](https://potato.cheap/), a self-described "solarpunk philosophy of web design".
 I highly recommend reading the whole article, for it's both a throwback to what the web used to be, as well as a vision for what the future may hold.

 Towards the end of the article, the author proposes the following measures of cheapness.
 I decided to rate this website according to those measures.